 Housing costs in Juliustown - Jobstown are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Juliustown - Jobstown is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Juliustown - Jobstown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Juliustown - Jobstown is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Juliustown - Jobstown who work in management occupations (15.33%), office and administrative support (12.29%), and healthcare (10.93%).

 Also of interest is that Juliustown - Jobstown has more people living here who work in computers and math than 95% of the places in the US.